InaBraun01/LVentiView/README.md

 3. Once installed, open **LVentiView** from the Start Menu or Desktop shortcut.

 ---
-Alternatively, you can clone the repository, set up the [Python Environment](#python-environment), and launch the GUI from the terminal.
+Alternatively, you can clone the repository, set up the [Python Virtual Environment](#python-virtual-environment), and launch the GUI from the terminal.
 To do this, first activate the Python environment, then run:

 ```bash
   python LVentiView.py